-The Bootstrap Program provides loans to eligible applicants that participate in self-help housing programs overseen by state-certified nonprofit owner-builder housing providers (NOHPs).
+The Texas Bootstrap Loan Program provides loans to eligible applicants that participate in self-help housing programs overseen by state-certified nonprofit owner-builder housing providers (NOHPs).

 Known as the Owner-Builder Loan Program in Tex.
-Gov't Code §2306.751, the Bootstrap Program promotes and enhances homeownership for very low-income Texans by providing funds to purchase or
+Gov't Code §2306.751, the Texas Bootstrap Loan Program promotes and enhances homeownership for very low-income Texans by providing funds to purchase or refinance real property on which to build new residential housing, construct new residential housing or improve existing residential housing through sweat-equity.
+This program is funded through the SHTF.
+At least two-thirds of Texas Bootstrap loans each fiscal year must be made to borrowers whose property is in a census tract that has a median household income that is not greater than 75% of the median state household income.

-Bootstrap Program funding for FY 2018 is \$3,000,000 and for FY 2019 is \$3,000,000.
+Texas Bootstrap Loan Program funding for FY 2018 is \$3,000,000 and for FY 2019 is \$3,000,000.